Should there be connection problems that do not occur with a direct connection

 Relays: Data sheets promise at least 1 million switching cycles under modest load for this type of relay.
 In fact, we got nearly ideal conditions in this application: ethernet signal's voltage shift amount to +/-2.5 V), impedance of the Ethernet transformers is low, providing enough wetting current, and high frequency components up to some tens of MHz will gently fond their gold plated contacts to last forever...

-- Power consumption: The "high-sensitive" variant of the Takamisawa relay has DC-impedance of about 165 Ohms each, 82.5 Ohms in parallel, so we can account up to 60 mA at 5 volts (= 0,3 W).
+- Power consumption: The "high-sensitive" variant of the Takamisawa relay has DC-impedance of about 165 Ohms each, 82.5 Ohms in parallel, so we can account up to 60 mA at 5 Volts (= 0,3 Watts).
 Any USB port may deliver the current without any problems.
 Running the LAN-Priority-Switch from the Master PC about 8 hours per day and every day, will sum up to an annual energy consumption of less than 1 kWh.
 Still affordable...

 These modular connectors...